erspearson/xap-net-address/README.md

 for sending and receiving xAP UDP messages.

 This library is an add-on for the xap-framework library for NodeJS.
-It is split out from the main library since, necessairily, default-gateway needs quite a few dependencies to do its work cross-platform.
+It is split out from the main library since, necessarily, default-gateway needs quite a few dependencies to do its work cross-platform.
 A consumer of xap-framework may not require the xAP network addresses to be determined dynamically and may prefer to avoid these dependencies